3.10. Log Deletion

 When a log is deleted, the owner of the log receives an email that generally looks like this:

-Your log entry for the listing Name of Listing (Geocache Type) was deleted
+Your log for Name of Cache has been deleted by Username.

-- The deleted log can no longer be seen.
+- The deleted log can no longer be seen on the cache listing.

 - The count associated with that log is decreased.

 - The log cannot be restored by the log owner or listing owner.

 - Movements of Trackables associated with logs are not affected by log deletion.
 If a log is posted, and a Trackable is dropped with that log, deletion of the log will not affect the location of the Trackable.

 Delete a log if you have accidentally logged the wrong listing.
 You may also want to delete a log if you have used a "Write Note" log just to drop a Trackable in a geocache.

 You can delete your own log by using the View / Edit Logs / Images link under your log.
 That link will open the log on its own page.
 Above the log you'll see a "Delete Log" button.
 You will be asked "Are you sure you want to delete this log entry?" and must click "Yes."
 This is permanent.
 You cannot restore the log.